mosecorg/mosec/README.md

 ```

 ### Run the server
-We can first have a look at the possible arguments:
+After merging the snippets above into a file named `server.py`, we can first have a look at the supported arguments:

     python server.py --help

-Let's start the server...
+Then let's start the server...

     python server.py